 Each year the MVQG chooses a local group to receive donations from our members.
-In the past we have supported the Riverbend Food Bank with donations of canned goods and packaged foods.
+In the past we have supported the Riverbend Food Bank with donations of canned goods and packaged foods, collected winter coats for a clothing drive, and collected toiletries for a woman’s shelter.

 The Mississippi Valley Quilters Guild current membership numbers approximately 300 women and men.
 In fiscal year 2017-18 our members volunteered approximately 4600 hours of their time to the guild and it’s programs, not including more than 4000 hours to organize and present the 2018 Great River Quilt Show.